Standing Committee of the National People's Congress: History

 During the political chaos of the Cultural Revolution, the NPC rarely held meetings and the Standing Committee virtually ceased to function.
-During this period, Chairman Zhu De and First Vice Chairman Dong Biwu had both died, which enabled Vice Chairman Soong Ching Ling, a member of the Revolutionary Committee of the Kuomintang, to exercise the functions and powers of Chairman of the NPCSC to a certain extent.
+During this period, Chairman Zhu De and First Vice Chairman Dong Biwu had both died, which enabled Vice Chairman Soong Ching-ling, a member of the Revolutionary Committee of the Kuomintang, to exercise the functions and powers of Chairman of the NPCSC to a certain extent.
 With the abolition of the presidency in 1975, she effectively became the first female head of state in China by legal definition.

 In 1980, after the decision of the 5th National People's Congress, the "Committee for the Amendment of the Constitution of the People's Republic of China" was formally established, presided over by Ye Jianying, Soong Ching Ling and Peng Zhen, and including the main leaders of the democratic parties, social organizations and jurists.
 It was responsible for amending and establishing the new constitution.
-During the discussion on constitutional amendment, Hu Qiaomu, secretary general of the Constitution Revision Committee, proposed cutting the number of NPC deputies to 1,000 and setting up two chambers of 500 each under the NPC to make the NPC a permanent, bicameral body, in an attempt to change its image as a "rubber stamp".
+During the discussion on constitutional amendment, Hu Qiaomu, secretary general of the Constitution Revision Committee, proposed cutting the number of NPC deputies to 1,000 and setting up two chambers of 500 each under the NPC to make the NPC a permanent, bicameral organ, in an attempt to change its image as a "rubber stamp".
 Another committee member proposed to imitate the system used by the Supreme Soviet of the Soviet Union with one chamber composed of representatives from different regions and the other composed of representatives from different professional sectors.
 Opponents, led by Deng Xiaoping and Ye Jianying, argued that "if the two parties disagree, it will be very troublesome to coordinate and difficult to operate".
 A compromise was finally reached that greatly expanded the powers of the Standing Committee of the National People's Congress, making it a permanent legislature with the power to enact most laws and to review those for approval by the NPC.

 Composition

-The Standing Committee is elected by and from the representatives of the NPC.
-It currently has 175 members.
-The term of office of a member of the NPC Standing Committee is the same as that of the current NPC, and is generally five years.
-It remains in power until the succeeding NPC elects its standing committee.
-The NPCSC meets every two months with each session of the committee lasting a week.
-It convenes the NPC once a year, and may do so when it finds it necessary or with a proposal from one fifth of NPC's members.
-Members of the NPCSC must not, at the same time, hold executive, judicial, or supervisory positions.
-In contrast, members of the NPC do not have this restriction.

-It is led by a chairman, mainland China's top legislator, who is conventionally ranked third in mainland China's political ranking system, after the general secretary of the Chinese Communist Party and the premier of the People's Republic of China.
-The chairman since 2023 is Zhao Leji.